 Economic behaviour involves the exchange of one scarce resource for another.
 When people engage in paid work, they exchange their scarce time, effort, and skill for income, and, when people make purchases, they exchange their scarce income for scarce goods and services.
 Economic activity is driven by the need to exchange.

 The need to exchange has its roots in human biology.
 All humans are born with basic needs, including the need to eat and drink, the need to keep warm, and the need to be protected.
 These result in a sustained demand for food, drink, clothing, and shelter.

 The process of satisfying needs and wants is called consumption.
-The need and desire to consume is, clearly, what drives individual economic actions and provides the motive for engaging in an exchange of scarce resources.
+The need and desire to consume drives individual economic actions and provides the motive for engaging in an exchange of scarce resources.
 To be able to consume, individuals need to exchange their skill and effort, or their enterprise, land or capital, for an income.
-They can then exchange this income for the scarce products they need or want.
+They can then exchange this income for the products they need or want.
 Through exchange, consumption is satisfied by a process called production.

 Production involves the creation of goods and services by using scarce resources.
 Producers must exchange the income they earn for the scarce resources they need to enable them to produce.
 Therefore, both parties, producers and consumers, must exchange something they have for something others want.

 There are four types of scarce resource used in the process of production.

 Land and natural resources

 This includes the land on which production is located as well as the resources contained within the land, such as metals, minerals, and oil.
 The environment – the air, sea, rivers, and forests – is also a scarce resource.

 This includes the value of human skill and physical effort that is available to an economy, and is more commonly referred to as labour.

 This includes all man-made assets which have been created to help produce goods and services, such as machinery and equipment.
 Capital also includes stocks of raw materials waiting to be used before they become goods and serves.
 The creation of capital is called investment.